-The Land of Stories: After spending 100 asleep, the Sleeping Kingdom is mostly dead and the inhabitants still prefer to sleep all day.
+In The Land of Stories, after spending 100 asleep, the Sleeping Kingdom is mostly dead and the inhabitants still prefer to sleep all day.
 Sleeping Beauty is still trying to make things right.

 A bunch of college students who think they're in a typical Romero style zombie movie consider it inevitable that the Army & government forces will fail go into town to take matters into their own hands.
 After showing startling incompetence with their guns, the only thing they manage to do is kill a bunch of innocent people trying to escape being wrongfully quarantined before the actual monsters easily wipe them out.